khadas/khadas_docs/source/edge/SetupSerialTool.md

 * Close kermit,then use SecureCRT to connect you board.you will find all is fine.
 ![SecureCRT Slove](/images/edge/SourceCRT_BUG_slove.png)

+{% note info Note %}
-**note:If these steps don't work, maybe you need to confirm your settings first.**
+If these steps don't work, maybe you need to confirm your settings first.
+{% endnote %}

 # See Also